 Usually, I buy plants.
 One of my favorite sources online is Mountain Valley Growers.
 They have a terrific selection and I’ve had great success with their plants.
 I also buy from local growers, such as Barlow’s or Timothy's.
 They have wonderful selections and very helpful staff.

-there are problems along the way.
+Of course there are problems along the way.
 There are a few types of fungus and mildew I seem to fight every year.
 My biggest problem is a plump little gopher that seems to enjoy eating the leaves off my plants and my tomatoes.
 Then there’s Rudy.
 He’s my dog.
 He seems to like my tomatoes too.

-garden will prominently feature tomatoes.
+As a true Jersey girl, my garden will prominently feature tomatoes.
 We’ll probably get at least 3 kinds – a plum, some kind of beefsteak, and some unusual heirloom.

 String beans are always a favorite.
 We never get to cook them because we always eat them fresh from the plant or nibble of them with dip before dinner.
 I prefer bush plants, because they are a little easier to grow and maintain.
 I have enough vines roaming around the yard.